King Island Native Community

 The King Island Native Community (Inupiaq: Ugiuvaŋmiut) (consisting of what was once approximately 200 Iñupiat at its peak) is federally recognized by the Bureau of Indian Affairs as a community of Alaska Natives.

 The Iñupiat, former inhabitants of King Island, called themselves Aseuluk, 'people of the sea', or Ugiuvaŋmiut, 'people of Ugiuvak'.

 Early history

 The Ugiuvaŋmiut wintered in Ugiuvak/King Island for well over 1000 years.
 They were hunters who hunted seals and walruses, fished for crabs, and gathered bird eggs (among other things) for food.
 The island itself was able to sustain 200 people year-round.

 Outside influence

 Even though King Island ended up being US territory, Russian interest in it was much greater.
 One report by Dorothy Jean Ray gives an insight into the Russian's observations/opinions on King Island.

 Another expedite of interest was Bernard R. Hubbard, who brought Catholicism to the Island, and he ended up living on the Island in 1937 and 1938.
-The Ukivokmiut were devout Catholics, and statue of Christ the King – brought by Hubbard – is on the 700 ft high cliffs.
+The Ugiuvaŋmiut were devout Catholics, and statue of Christ the King – brought by Hubbard – is on the 700 ft high cliffs.
 A church also existed on the island until the 1980s, when it was dismantled due to risk of collapse.